noiseprotocol/noise_spec/noise.md

  * A buffer to write the message into

- * Message prologue data (may be zero bytes).

  * A descriptor

  * Payload data (may be zero bytes).

- * A `final` flag indicating whether this is the final handshake message.

-First `MixHash(prologue)` is called.
-Then the descriptor is processed sequentially.
-Finally `WritePayload(buffer, payload, final)` is called on the session.
+First the descriptor is processed sequentially.
+Then `WritePayload(buffer, payload)` is called on the session.

-To read the message `MixHash(prologue)` is called on the reading session.
-Then the descriptor is processed sequentially.
-Finally `ReadPayload(buffer, final)` is called to return the payload.
+To read the message the descriptor is processed sequentially.
+Then `ReadPayload(buffer)` is called to return the payload.

 8. Protocol processing
 =======================